Latest News

 By La Ponderosa February 10, 2011

 Q: What is LOUD, BIG, BOLD, BEAUTIFUL AND COLORED LIKE A RAINBOW?
 A: Scarlet Macaws flying over Pavones.
-We owe every glimpse of these gorgeous birds to the efforts of The Ara Project. https://www.thearaproject.org Read an article by Dale Forbes about his work with the project. https://birdingblogs.com/2010/daleforbes/scarlet-macaw-personalities. *photo of one by La Ponderosa’s pool
+We owe every glimpse of these gorgeous birds to the efforts of The Ara Project.
+Read an article by Dale Forbes about his work with the project on his birding blogs. *photo of one by La Ponderosa’s pool